ArKharMinn/ArKharMinn/README.md

 <h3 align="left">👨‍💻 About Me</h3>
 <p align="left">
-    I'm a passionate developer with extensive experience in building dynamic and responsive web applications.
-I specialize in front-end technologies, but I'm also well-versed in back-end development.
-My goal is to create efficient and scalable solutions while constantly improving my skills and knowledge.
+    I'm a junior developer with a strong passion for web development and a keen interest in learning new technologies.
+I am excited to contribute to impactful projects and collaborate with talented teams in a dynamic environment.
+My goal is to grow my skills while delivering high-quality solutions.
 </p>

 ---

-<h3 align="left">🛠️ Languages and Tools:</h3>
+<h3 align="left">🛠️ Technologies and Tools:</h3>
 <p align="left">
     <a href="https://getbootstrap.com" target="_blank">
         <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="Bootstrap" width="40" height="40" />